unional/blue-tape-fixture/README.md

 ## Important Notice

 I have created [`@unional/fixture`](https://github.com/unional/fixture) which will replace this package.
-It is decoupled from `ava` and can be used with any test runner.
+It is decoupled from `blue-tape` and can be used with any test runner.

 Feel free to give it a try.
-If you found any feature in `ava-fixture` is missing in `@unional/fixture`, please open an issue there.
+If you found any feature in `blue-tape-fixture` is missing in `@unional/fixture`, please open an issue there.

 ## What is Fixture Test